yuvalmGS/gigaspaces-wiki-jekyll/xap97net/product-architecture.markdown

 TODO_NIV - Change to internal link when available.
 {% endcomment %}

-The Grid Service Agent (GSA) acts as a process manager that can spawn and manage Service Grid processes (Operating System level processes) such as [Grid Service Manager|XAP95:The Grid Service Manager] and [Grid Service Container|XAP95:The Grid Service Container].
+The Grid Service Agent (GSA) acts as a process manager that can spawn and manage Service Grid processes (Operating System level processes) such as depanlinkGrid Service Managertengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP95/The+Grid+Service+Managerbelakanglink and [Grid Service Container|XAP95:The Grid Service Container].

 Usually, a single GSA is run per machine.
 The GSA allows to spawn depanlinkGrid Service Managerstengahlink#gsmbelakanglink, depanlinkGrid Service Containerstengahlink#gscbelakanglink, and other processes.
 Once a process is spawned, the GSA assigns a unique id for it and manages its life cycle.
 The GSA will restart the process if it exits abnormally (exit code different than 0), or if a specific console output has been encountered (for example, OutOfMemoryError).